esamattis/backbone.viewmaster/README.md

 Here we use the [appendView][] method to append a view to `.todo-container` when a model is added to the collection.
-Every view container can contain multible views.
+Every view container can contain multiple views.
 Just start adding more views to it if you need lists.

 The difference between [render][] and [renderViews][] is that the latter one renders only the new child views and adds them to the parent DOM tree leaving